-In the State of Washington the penalties for this type of crime are minimal, numerous arrests for vehicle prowls generally don't warrant sufficient jail time and or ANY jail time at all.
+In the State of Washington, the penalties for this type of crime are minimal.
+Numerous arrests for vehicle prowls generally don't warrant sufficient jail time or any jail time at all.
 For the criminally minded it is merely too profitable to rehabilitate.
-These criminals have the DESIRE and the ABILITY to steal from you and as long as you give them the OPPORTUNITY by leaving valuables in your vehicles, this type of crime will continue to flourish in University Place.
+These criminals have the desire and the ability to steal from you.
+As long as you give them the opportunity by leaving valuables in your vehicles, this type of crime will continue to flourish in University Place.
 We know that criminals come from all over Pierce County to prowl vehicles in University Place for this reason.

 - Always lock your vehicle.